7Block Labs

 Forta: early‑warning for exploits and “pre‑crime”

-Implementation tip: In your Forta bot, map findings with severity “High/Critical” and type “Exploit/Suspicious” to an incident webhook and an emergency function call via your relayer.
-See Forta’s Python SDK for alert consumption. (docs.forta.network)
+Implementation tip: When setting up your Forta bot, make sure to connect findings with a severity of “High/Critical” and a type of “Exploit/Suspicious” to both an incident webhook and an emergency function call through your relayer.
+Check out Forta’s Python SDK for how to handle alerts.
+You can find all the details here.

 Tenderly Alerts + Web3 Actions: serverless reactions to on‑chain events